Luka-khokhashvili/Luka-khokhashvili/README.md

 ### ✨ My Contributions
 - Actively developing key features using **Node.js** and **Express.js**.
-- Contributing to database design and optimization with **PostgreSQL**.
+- Contributing to database design and optimization with **PostgreSQL** and **MongoDB**.
-- Collaborating on a team to implement new APIs and services.
+- Leading a team of developers to implement robust, scalable APIs and services.

 ---
 <div align="center">